Fantasy Soccer Podcast: DraftKings EPL Strategies for Saturday, April 23

 This article is part of our Fantasy Soccer Podcast series.

-Adam Zdroik, Jordan Cooper and Ryan Belongia are back for another three-game Premier League Saturday slate at DraftKings.
-This one features Manchester City in a nice spot, home against Watford, while the Leicester City and Aston Villa match could also draw attention.
-As always, Teemu Pukki is an option to hit the back of the net, home against Newcastle.

 The author(s) of this article may play in daily fantasy contests including – but not limited to – games that they have provided recommendations or advice on in this article.
 In the course of playing in these games using their personal accounts, it's possible that they will use players in their lineups or other strategies that differ from the recommendations they have provided above.
 The recommendations in this article do not necessarily reflect the views of RotoWire.
-Jordan Cooper plays in daily fantasy contests using the following accounts: FanDuel: blenderhd, DraftKings: blenderhd.
 Adam Zdroik plays in daily fantasy contests using the following accounts: FanDuel: zdroik, DraftKings: rotozdroik, Yahoo: StreakMaster.